 “They create congestion in unexpected ways — you may not need a 100-Mbps connection most of the day, but when you need it, you want it there.
 Much like a car can go 100 mph, but we rarely drive it that way.”

-Ultimately, the internet speed a person needs is depending entirely on his or her own desires.
-Only a certain amount of megabits can arrive to your computer or device each second, meaning that it will always take some time to upload or download certain content.
+Ultimately, the internet speed a user needs is completely dependent upon his or her own desires.
+Only a certain amount of megabits can arrive through your computer or device every second, meaning that it will always take some time to upload or download certain content.

-Feel free to share with us in a comment what’s the best internet speed for you and why!
+Feel free to share with us in the comments.
+What’s the best internet speed that works for you and why?